mgaudet/CompilerJobs/README.md

 ##### 🧑‍🎓: Internships offered

-These companies are known to have offered internships in compiler, languages and runtimes.
+These companies are known to have offered internships or co-ops in compiler, languages and runtimes.

 # Companies (<i id="count"></i>)